Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches parliamentary divisions (votes) in Commons or Lords, specifying the verb 'search' and resource 'parliamentary divisions'.
-It distinguishes from sibling tool votes_get_division by mentioning that tool provides full voter lists while this returns summaries.
+The description clearly states the tool searches parliamentary divisions (votes) in the Commons or Lords, and explicitly distinguishes itself from the sibling votes_get_division by directing users to that tool for full voter lists.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.